avinetworks/avi-puppet/README.md

 ##Overview

-Avi puppet module allows you to create and manage configurations of objects in Avi Controller.
-Puppet agent which runs on controller uses REST APIs to communicate with controller.
+The Avi Puppet module allows you to create and manage configurations of objects in Avi Controller.
+The Puppet agent, which runs on the Avi Cloud ADC Controller, uses REST APIs to communicate between the Puppet-server and the Avi Controller.

 ##Module Description

-This module consist of a wrapper around Avi CLI.
-It uses current user's credentails to register with controller and update objects using underlaying REST API.
+This module consists of a wrapper around the Avi CLI.
+It uses the current user's credentials to register with Controller and update objects using the CLI's underlying REST API.

-Avi module uses config_import script in controller (located at /opt/avi/python/bin/utils).
-Given a valid JSON config export file, it imports everything in file to controller configs.
+The Avi module uses config_import script in the Controller (located at /opt/avi/python/bin/utils).
+Given a valid JSON config export file, it imports everything in the file to the Controller's config.
 If any existing object is changed, the script will update the configuration of existing object.

 ##Setup